DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Methodology

-Before showing our method, we first present that the limited policy expressivity in previous Advantage Weighted Regression (AWR)~\citep{peters2010,peng2019,nair2020} methods may degrade the performance through a sample 2-D bandit toy experiment with real-valued actions.
+Before showing our method, we first present that the limited policy expressivity in previous Advantage Weighted Regression (AWR) methods~\citep{peters2010,peng2019,nair2020} may degrade the performance through a sample 2-D bandit experiment with real-valued actions.
 Our offline dataset is constructed by a unit circle with noise (The first panel of Figure \ref{fig:toy_exp}).
 Data on the noisy circle have a positive reward of $1$.
 Note that this offline dataset exhibits strong multi-modality since there are many actions (points on the noisy circle) that can achieve the same reward of $1$ if a state is given.
 However, if we use unimodal Gaussian to represent the policy, although the points on the noisy circle can all receive the same reward of $1$, the actions taken by AWR will move closer to the center of the noisy circle (AWR in Figure \ref{fig:toy_exp}), due to the incorrect unimodal assumption.
 Experiment results in Figure \ref{fig:toy_exp} illustrate that AWR performs poorly in the bandit experiments compared to other diffusion-based methods.
-We also notice that compared to other diffusion-based methods, SfBC incorrectly models the dataset as a circle instead of a noisy circle when $T=15$.
+We also notice that compared to other diffusion-based methods, actions generated by SfBC include many points that differ significantly from those in the dataset, when $T=15$.
 This is due to the sampling error introduced by incorporating diffusion into AWR.

 Therefore, we conclude that policy expressivity is important in offline RL since most offline RL datasets are collected from multiple behavior policies or human experts, which exhibit strong multi-modality.
 To better model behavior policies, we need more expressive generative models to model the policy distribution, rather than using unimodal Gaussians.
 Furthermore, we also need to avoid the sampling errors caused by using diffusion in AWR, which is the motivation behind our algorithm.